-- continue raising awareness about R&I in railway as an instrument for the industry's sustainability and competitiveness, growth and jobs; - promote stakeholder engagement; - promote the S2R JU within the EU Institutional arena; - maintain a network of press and media contacts; - pro-actively publish communication material; - manage the S2R JU website; - continue leading a coherent dissemination strategy.
+- continue raising awareness about R&I in railway as an instrument for the industry's sustainability and competitiveness, growth and jobs; - promote stakeholder engagement; - promote the S2R JU within the EU Institutional arena; - maintain a network of press and media contacts; - pro-actively publish communication material, including monthly newsletters, press releases and ad hoc mailshots; - manage the S2R JU website and social media; - continue leading a coherent dissemination strategy; - prepare the corporate and visual identity of the successor of the S2R JU.

 At a corporate level, the S2R JU will ensure an accurate baseline for workloads, costings and staffing levels needed to ensure successful delivery of the Programme.
-As part of a continuous learning/improving approach, relevant processes within the S2R JU will be configured and managed effectively throughout 2021 to ensure continuity of service delivery.
+As part of a continuous learning/improving approach, relevant processes within the S2R JU will be configured and managed effectively throughout 2022 to ensure continuity of service delivery.

-2021 will also be critical in the definition of the next generation of the railway research and innovation programme, as part of the Horizon Europe proposal of the European Commission to the Member States and European Parliament.
+2022 will also be critical in the phasing in of the next generation of the railway R&IProgramme, expected to be under the new Europe's Rail Partnership.
 In the last five years, the S2R JU has demonstrated the progress achieved through the commitment of its Members and stakeholders.
-The system transformation to which the S2R JU is expected to substantially contribute does not end in 2020, or 2024, but it requires a major effort in the years to come, connecting fundamental research - applied research - large scale demonstrations/deployment.
+The system transformation to which the S2R JU is expected to substantially contribute does not end with S2R, but it requires a major effort in the years to come, connecting fundamental research - applied research - large scale demonstrations/deployment.
 The system approach brought forward by an institutional partnership such as the S2R JU has proved to be capable of delivering such major transformation, involving legislator, regulator, standardisation bodies and stakeholders.
-The draft proposal for the Transforming Europe's Rail System partnership published in July 2020 presents the sector commitment towards an ambition research and innovation programme for the decade, meeting the expectations of the Union policies and Sustainable Development Goals.

-Finally, the S2R JU will also take direct actions to reduce the Carbon Footprint of its activities and will review the impact that its specific action plan, which has been implemented during 2020, will have achieved.
+Finally, the S2R JU will also take direct actions to reduce the Carbon Footprint of its activities and will review the impact that its specific action plan, which has been implemented during 2021, will have achieved.